gooddata/gooddata-ui-sdk/docs/content/en/latest/references/visual_components/pivot_table.md

 By default, the width of the columns is not set, and all columns have the same fixed width regardless of the actual content.

-* To automatically resize all the columns to fit their content, add the `columnSizing` prop and set it to `defaultWidth: "autoresizeAll"`:
+- To automatically resize all the columns to fit their content, add the `columnSizing` prop and set it to `defaultWidth: "autoresizeAll"`:

     ```jsx
     columnSizing: {
-        defaultWidth: "autoresizeAll"
+        defaultWidth: "autoresizeAll";
     }
     ```

-* To automatically resize only the columns that are visible in the initial viewport, add the `columnSizing` prop and set it to `defaultWidth: "viewport"`:
+- To automatically resize only the columns that are visible in the initial viewport, add the `columnSizing` prop and set it to `defaultWidth: "viewport"`:

     ```jsx
     columnSizing: {
-        defaultWidth: "viewport"
+        defaultWidth: "viewport";
     }
     ```